Carpet Chameleon Care Guide

 To do so, first, scrub the wood with a 5% diluted bleach mixture.
 After the scrub is complete, preheat your oven to 300°F and bake the wood for 30 minutes.
 This should sterilize the wood and make it completely safe for your chameleon.

 Coming from various parts of Madagascar, Carpet Chameleons are not restricted to one habitat or ecosystem.
-This means they are fairly tolerant of temperature ranges but the following are optimum: daytime between 25°C and 30°C, dropping at night by 5°C to 10°C.
+This means they are fairly tolerant of temperature ranges, but the following are optimum: daytime between 25°C (about 77°F) and 30°C (about 86° F), dropping at night by five °C to 10°C (50°F).

-Do not let the temperature fall below 12°C or rise above 32°C as even if the Carpet Chameleons may survive, they could become stressed.
+Do not let the temperature fall below 12°C (53°F) or rise above 32°C (89°F).
+Even if the Carpet Chameleons survive, they can become stressed.

 It is key to set up an environment that provides a gradient of temperatures.
 Temperatures in different parts of the cage can be easily monitored by placing thermometers in a few places.